Italy is a signatory to several international conventions on bribery and corruption, including:

 The non-punishable clause is not applicable if the self-incrimination is aimed at perpetrating the crime reported or at uncovering the agent who has acted in breach of the law.

 Exonerating Circumstance for Legal Entities

-Article 17 Legislative Decree No 231/2001 states that disqualifying sanctions are not applicable if, after the unlawful behaviour but before the start of the trial, the company is able to meet three different requirements:
+Article 17 Legislative Decree No 231/2001 states that disqualifying sanctions are not applicable if, after the unlawful behaviour but before the beginning of the trial, the company is able to meet three requirements:

-In recent times, there have been many cases of corruption which could be considered landmarks in Italian case law.
+In recent Italian judicial news, there are many cases of corruption which could be considered as landmarks in case law.